respeecher/auto-odoo/README.md

 apt-get install -y docker-ce
 ```

-You can add yourself to the `docker` group to be able to run docker as non-root.
-(Note that any user that
+You can add yourself to the `docker` group to be able to run docker as non-root by running `usermod -aG docker XXX`
-can run docker effectively has root privileges, however.)
+as root, replacing XXX with your username.
+(Note that any user that can run docker effectively has root
+privileges, however.)

 ## Install docker-compose